ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 ### Sequence Operator

-The `;` operator is known as the _sequence operator_.
+The `;` operator is known as the _sequence_ operator.
 It allows you to evaluate multiple expressions in order, with the value of the last expression being the value of the entire sequence.

 The values of any previous expressions are discarded.
 Thus, it makes sense to use expressions with side effects, except for the last expression of the sequence which could be free of side effects.